 CRFs as a tool for the targeted manipulation of cortical microcircuits

 A challenging issue regarding the design of closed-loop optogenetic experiments to manipulate behavioral tasks in awake animals is the identification of the dependencies between neurons that could be used to recall learned patterns.
 To investigate if our CRFs model based on population activity can predict changes in the functional connectivity of cortical microcircuits we compared the models generated by CRFs before and after two-photon population manipulation of a given set of neurons.
-It has been recently shown that the coordinated firing of an identified neuronal population imprints an artificial cortical ensemble (Carrillo-Reid et al., 2016)(Carrillo-Reid and Yuste, 2016).
+It has been recently shown that the coordinated firing of an identified neuronal population imprints an artificial cortical ensemble (Carrillo-Reid and Yuste, 2016).
 We demonstrate that the edge potential values are reorganized between photostimulated neurons but remained stable in non-photostimulated ones indicating that imprinted ensembles result from strengthening the functional connections of photostimulated neurons (FIG 7A conceptual).
 Interestingly the total number of edges depicted during ongoing activity remains the same suggesting that a new ensemble has been added to the network preserving an overall architecture.
 Finally, our approach also revealed the existence of highly connected neurons that are able to recall imprinted ensembles demonstrating that CRFs could be used to target specific members of ensembles that play a key role in the computational properties of cortical microcircuits (FIG 7B conceptual).

 Discussion

-Although there is emerging causal evidence of neuronal ensembles encoding functions such as memory in vivo (Liu et al., 2012; Ramirez et al., 2013)(Liu et al., 2012; Ramirez et al., 2013), much still remains to be explored about the computation principles of neuronal ensembles with single cell resolution.
+Although there is emerging causal evidence of neuronal ensembles encoding functions such as memory in vivo (Liu et al., 2012; Ramirez et al., 2013), much still remains to be explored about the computation principles of neuronal ensembles with single cell resolution.

 CRFs model the conditional distribution p(y|x) for observed population activity x over all nodes and network states y with an associated graphical structure.
-Therefore, CRFs have been successfully applied in diverse areas such as news and finance (Peng et al., 2011; Tang et al., n.d.)(Peng et al., 2011; Tang et al.), bioinformatics (Li et al., 2008; Liu et al., 2006; Sato and Sakakibara, 2005)(Li et al., 2008; Liu et al., 2006; Sato and Sakakibara, 2005), computer vision (He et al., 2004; Sminchisescu et al., 2006)(He et al., 2004; Sminchisescu et al., 2006) and natural language processing (Choi et al., 2005; Lafferty et al., 2001)(Choi et al., 2005; Lafferty et al., 2001).
+Therefore, CRFs have been successfully applied in diverse areas such as news and finance (Peng et al., 2011; Tang et al.), bioinformatics (Li et al., 2008; Liu et al., 2006; Sato and Sakakibara, 2005), computer vision (He et al., 2004; Sminchisescu et al., 2006) and natural language processing (Choi et al., 2005; Lafferty et al., 2001).

 A major advantage of CRFs is that they condition on the observation x without modeling it, therefore avoid making independence assumptions about x, which many other models including Hidden Markov Models rely on.
-Additionally, CRFs also avoid labeling bias problem exhibited by conditional Markov models such as maximum entropy Markov models (Lafferty et al., 2001)(Lafferty et al., 2001).
+Additionally, CRFs also avoid labeling bias problem exhibited by conditional Markov models such as maximum entropy Markov models (Lafferty et al., 2001).

-Brain network shows both structural and functional modularization, in both macro-scale and micro-scale (Achard et al., 2006; Bonifazi et al., 2009; Hagmann et al., 2008; He et al., 2007; Shimono and Beggs, 2015; Sporns et al., 2007; Stetter et al., 2012; Zuo et al., 2012)(Achard et al., 2006; Bonifazi et al., 2009; Hagmann et al., 2008; He et al., 2007; Shimono and Beggs, 2015; Sporns et al., 2007; Stetter et al., 2012; Zuo et al., 2012).
-Network modularization is often characterized by local structures with high inter-connectivity, where a group of neurons show dense physical or functional connections.
-Such structures can be described with concepts defined in different spatial scales such as cliques, communities (Palla et al., 2005)(Palla et al., 2005), hubs and modules (Bullmore and Sporns, 2009)(Bullmore and Sporns, 2009).
+Brain network shows both structural and functional modularization, in both macro-scale and micro-scale (Achard et al., 2006; Bonifazi et al., 2009; Hagmann et al., 2008; He et al., 2007; Shimono and Beggs, 2015; Sporns et al., 2007; Stetter et al., 2012; Zuo et al., 2012).
+Network modularization is often characterized by local structures with high inter-connectivity, where a group of neurons shows dense physical or functional connections.
+Such structures can be described with concepts defined in different spatial scales such as cliques, communities (Palla et al., 2005), hubs and modules (Bullmore and Sporns, 2009).